neelgupta2112/Seattle-Public-Library-Library-Checkout-Data/README.md

 # Seattle-Public-Library-Library-Checkout-Data
-This is the repository with code for our paper [DOI: 10.5334/johd.332]("Seattle Public Library’s Open Checkout Data: What Can It Tell Us About Readers and Book Popularity More Broadly?").'
+This is the repository with code for our paper ["Seattle Public Library’s Open Checkout Data: What Can It Tell Us About Readers and Book Popularity More Broadly?"](DOI: 10.5334/johd.332).'

 ## Introduction